 A study found that eating walnuts increased the levels of melatonin and improved the sleep quality of rats.
 Another study found that eating walnuts before bed enhanced the sleep quality and duration of healthy adults.

 To enjoy the benefits of walnuts, you can snack on a handful of raw or roasted walnuts before bed, or add some chopped walnuts to your oatmeal, yogurt, or salad.
-You can also make a walnut butter by blending some walnuts with honey, cinnamon, and salt.
+You can also make walnut butter by blending some walnuts with honey, cinnamon, and salt.

 8. Passionflower